 Army Heritage Days - Exhibits, living historians and special demonstrations make this event great for children (even the 60 year old ones!).
 My favorite part was the parachute demonstration held on Saturday.

-Foundry Day - This may be my favorite festival in The Valley!
+Foundry Day - This may be my favorite festival in Cumberland Valley!
 The quaint streets of Boiling Springs are lined with tents boasting a wide variety of crafts.
 There is also a nice selection of food vendors - I suggest purchasing lunch and eating it lakeside at the Children's Lake.

 Jubilee Day - This event is huge!
 Vendors are made up of community businesses, a few crafts and tons and tons of food!
-Be warned - the crowds can be quite heavy.
+Be warned.
+The crowds can be quite heavy.

 Pennsboro Pumpkin Fest - This is a true craft festival!
 There is also a nice selection of food and local business vendors, as well as kids' activities.
-A great plus for moms - the Adams Ricci Playground is nearby!
+A great plus for moms.
+The Adams Ricci playground is nearby!

 Carlisle Events Car Shows - With eight shows to choose from every year, nearly everyone can find something of interest.
 Many of the shows also boast a Women's Oasis Tent and kid-friendly activities - truly a family event!